slackydev/MatchTemplate/README.md

 Pure FPC implementation of FFT based template matching.

-Template matching is a technique for finding areas of an image that match (are similar) to a template image (smaller image).
+Template matching is a technique for finding areas of an image that match (are similar) to a smaller image.

 Exported:
 ```